 Design

 The shroud around the GPU is made out of metal with a matte grey finish, which makes gives that premium feel.
-Sapphire moves away from the popular GPU design choices and gets rid of any sharp edges on the shroud.
+Sapphire moves away from the typical GPU design choices and gets rid of any sharp edges on the shroud.

 Performance And Overclocking Capabilities